mosip/inji-web/docs/SessionExpirationHandling.md

     fe ->> interceptor: 2.
 API call (eg., GET /wallets/wallet-id/credentials)
     interceptor ->> be: 3.
 Forward request to backend be ->> interceptor: 4.
 Reject with <br/> 401 Unauthorized response (due to session expiration) interceptor ->> interceptor: 5.
-Check if <br/> is logged in (as per frontend: user available in AppStorage)<br/> or <br/> session active (as per frontend: walletId available in AppStorage) note over interceptor: Reason for checking<br/>1. client is logged in - Only for logged in users re-login should be prompted if session expires<br/>2.
+Check if <br/> user is logged in (as per Frontend: both user data and walletId are available in AppStorage) <br/> or <br/> session active (as per Frontend: only user data available in AppStorage) note over interceptor: Reason for checking<br/>1. client is logged in - Only for logged in users re-login should be prompted if session expires<br/>2.
 If user session is active - For flows like Create wallet / fetch wallet etc, where user is not logged in but session is active, <br/>we should prompt for re-login in case session expires. alt isLoggedIn || isSessionActive
         activate interceptor
-        interceptor ->> AppStorage: 6.1 Store the current path in session storage <br/> (eg., /wallets/<wallet-id>/credentials) interceptor ->> fe: 6.2 Redirect to root (/) page <br/> (eg., /) fe ->> user: 7.
-User clicks on "Sign in with *" fe ->> user: 8.
+        interceptor ->> AppStorage: 6.1 Store the current path <br/> (eg., /wallets/<wallet-id>/credentials) note over interceptor : Passcode related pages are not stored in AppStorage,<br/> to avoid confusion in redirecting after re-login. interceptor ->> fe: 6.2 Redirect to root (/) page <br/> (eg., /) fe ->> user: 7.
+User clicks on "Sign in with <Provider>" button <br/> (eg., "Sign in with Google") fe ->> user: 8.
 Open authentication page <br/> (/oauth2/authorize/google) user ->> fe: 9.
 User authenticates with OAuth provider fe ->> user: 10.
 Unlock Wallet (Passcode page) fe ->> AppStorage: 11.
-On successful unlock, get redirectTo fe ->> fe: 12. is redirectTo present? alt redirectTo Available in storage
+On successful unlock, get redirectTo fe ->> fe: 12. is redirectTo path present? alt redirectTo path Available in AppStorage
-            fe ->> fe: 13.
-Redirect to redirectTo <br/> (eg., /wallets/<wallet-id>/credentials) else redirectTo Not Available in storage
-            fe ->> fe: 13.
+            fe ->> AppStorage: 13.
+Clear stored redirectTo path fe ->> fe: 14.
+Redirect to stored redirectTo path <br/> (eg., /wallets/<wallet-id>/credentials) else redirectTo path Not Available in AppStorage fe ->> fe: 13.
 Redirect to home page <br/> (eg., /home) end
     else guest mode